santiontanon/animation2msx/README.md

 Note: color conversion is not very good in the tool, so, I recommend processing the GIF file manually to get it into an MSX-style palette first.

+Note 2: if the animation is complex and there are lots of tiles, the execution of k-medoids can be slow!
+For example, it takes about 15 minutes to complete in my laptop for the cube1.gif example.
+Flag.gif just takes a couple of seconds, however, since its a much simpler animation.

 # limitations

 - Assumes MSX screen 2 (256x192 pixels, 16 colors)